wcxve/xspex/README.md

 ## Installation

-Note: `HEASoft` & `Xspec` are required be installed on your system.
+Note: `HEASoft` & `Xspec` are required to be installed on your system.
 You can download it from [here](https://heasarc.gsfc.nasa.gov/lheasoft/).

 ```bash
 pip install xspex